unravelin/ravelinjs/CONTRIBUTING.md

 Before running integration tests you will need authentication credentials to connect to [BrowserStack](https://automate.browserstack.com/) which runs the browsers we test in.
-Ask from @icio.
+Ask for help from a Ravelin engineer.

 To run integration tests in test/\*/\*.spec.js: